 As other bikers reported, normally the wind begins after midday and stops around 8pm.
 This rule pretty much worked out on the complete Altiplano section for me.

 So this is supposed to be the 1-Million-Dollar Challenge - but in fact it isn’t if you stick to some rules.
 (This situation is completely different on the Socompa Pass).

 Yes, there is a general lack of drinking water on the Altiplano as expected for an arid desert area.
-So yes, you need to manage your water usage especially as a hiker.
-But the good news is, you will be able to handle this even without a hiking trailer I used in case you are able/willing to fulfill some requirements.
+So you need to manage your water usage especially as a hiker.
+But the good news is, you will be able to handle this situation especially if you use a trailer as I did.

 With the support of my hiking trailer (Benpacker) I was not depending on the frequent resupply with water and more flexible in terms of choosing the trail.
 To be honest, I didn’t bother much about water on the Altiplano section - I loaded up to 20 liters on my trailer during some sections which was giving me freedom for several days.
 The whole pain started on the Socompa section.